What’s causing the surge of unfair dismissal claims?

-An increase in unemployment indicates an increase in workers being terminated or made redundant from their current employment.
+The continuing increase in unemployment indicates an increase of workers being terminated or made redundant from their current employment.
 Further, a decrease in jobs available will mean workers suffer increased income loss from the dismissal, which may see more workers seeking potential compensation through an unfair dismissal claim.

 It should be noted, however, that being terminated or made redundant is not necessarily going to lead to a successful unfair dismissal claim.
 For more information about this, you should read “What is unfair dismissal and what are my options?” and seek further advice from an employment lawyer.

 Uncertainty caused by the coronavirus pandemic

 There must be a valid reason for termination of employment and the reason for termination must not be harsh, unjust or unreasonable.
 As a result of the current pandemic caused by COVID-19, it can be said that there is an increase in uncertainty as to whether termination of an employee because of COVID-19 constitutes a valid reason.